Boer goat: History

 Europeans arriving in the Cape in the seventeenth century found an established population of goats kept by Khoikhoi peoples.
 These were small, with short speckled coats; it was thought that they had been brought to the area by peoples migrating southwards down the eastern coast of Africa.
-In following centuries, goats kept by Boer farmers in the Eastern Cape derived from stock acquired from Khoikhoi and Bantu peoples, possibly with some influence from the Angora or from European or Indian stock.
+In following centuries, goats kept by Boer farmers in the Eastern Cape were derived from stock acquired from Khoikhoi and Bantu peoples, possibly with some influence from the Angora or from European or Indian stock.
 A variety of types and colours was described in the 1830s; by the end of the century the Boer was a large and powerful goat with a convex profile and lop ears, bearing some resemblance to the Anglo-Nubian.
 A census in the Cape Colony in 1891 found 3444019 head.

 Selective breeding for specific qualities began in about 1930, initially for foraging ability and for meat quantity and quality, later also for coat colour – specifically for the white body with red-brown head that now characterises the breed.

 A breed society, the Boer Goat Breeders' Association or Boerbok Telersvereniging, was started in Somerset East in 1959.

 The Boer has been exported to many countries of the world, in all five inhabited continents.
 In 2025 it was reported to DAD-IS by 72 countries, of which 30 reported population data; populations of 5000 or more were reported by Argentina, Australia, Brazil, Chile, Colombia, Namibia and South Africa; the total population world-wide was estimated at 182863.